rainbowdashlabs/sql-java/docs/03/data_consistency/unique_indice.md

 It will work the first time, but it won't the second because we try to insert the id a second time.

 Of course, we can also add more columns to our index, which will make a combination unique.
 An example would be that a player can subscribe to a channel.
 But only one time.
-In that case the channel and player can occurr multiple times in their column but the combination of the player and channel would have to be unique.
+In that case the channel and player can occur multiple times in their column but the combination of the player and channel would have to be unique.

 ```sql